whaakman/azure-docs.nl-nl/articles/service-bus-messaging/service-bus-partitioning.md

 ## <a name="enable-partitioning"></a>Partitioneren inschakelen

-De Azure SDK versie 2.2 of hoger gebruiken voor het gebruik van gepartitioneerde wachtrijen en onderwerpen met Azure Service Bus, of geef `api-version=2013-10` in uw HTTP-aanvragen.
+De Azure SDK versie 2.2 of hoger gebruiken voor het gebruik van gepartitioneerde wachtrijen en onderwerpen met Azure Service Bus, of geef `api-version=2013-10` of hoger in de HTTP-aanvragen.

 ### <a name="standard"></a>Standard